drewmccormack/ensembles/README.md

 #### Incorporating Ensembles in an iOS Project

+To add Ensembles to your App's Xcode Project with CocoaPods...

+1. Add the following to your Podfile

+		platform :ios, '7.0'
+		pod "Ensembles", "~> 0.1"

-To add Ensembles to your App's Xcode Project...
+To manually add Ensembles to your App's Xcode Project...

 1. Drag the `Ensembles iOS.xcodeproj` project from the `Framework` directory into your Xcode project.
 2. Select the App's project root, and the App target.